-TSA screener pleads guilty to attempted voyeurism for taking upskirt video at Sea-Tac
+Former TSA screener pleads guilty to attempted voyeurism for taking upskirt video at Sea-Tac

-SEATTLE — A 29-year-old TSA agent at the Seattle-Tacoma International Airport pleaded guilty to attempted voyeurism Thursday for taking a video under the skirt of an unsuspecting woman on an escalator at the airport.
+SEATTLE — A former TSA agent at Seattle-Tacoma International Airport pleaded guilty to attempted voyeurism Thursday for taking a video under the skirt of an unsuspecting woman on an escalator at the airport.

-Nicholas James Fernandez will serve 30 days in jail or work release, and complete 24 months of unsupervised probation, King County Prosecutor’s Office spokesperson Dan Donohue said.
+Nicholas James Fernandez, 29, will serve 30 days in jail or work release, and complete 24 months of unsupervised probation, King County Prosecutor’s Office spokesperson Dan Donohue said.

-According to the TSA, the employee was removed from screening duties and was placed on indefinite suspension without pay when he was charged.
+According to the TSA, the employee was fired the day he was arrested.

 Probable cause documents show detectives had been performing surveillance on the agent in 2016 based on a tip.
 Agents say they caught him turning on his phone’s flashlight, placing it under a woman’s skirt and recording while he rode up behind her on an escalator.